autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Homework/Chapter 20 Homework.md

 	- $$F_{E}= (9.0\times10^{9}\frac{N\times m^2}{C^{2}})\frac{(9\times10^{-9}C)(-2\times10^{-9}C)}{(0.015 m)^{2}}$$
 	- $$F_{E}= -7.2\times10^{-4} \frac{N\times C}{m^2} $$
 29)
-	A. It will rotate in a clockwise direction because even though the dipole is electric
+	A. It will rotate in a clockwise direction because even though the dipole is electrically neutral, they still have an electric field due to the charges being separated.
+Since like charges repel and opposite charges attract, the + charge will move to the right, and the - charge will move to the left, resulting in a clockwise movement.